radius-project/docs/docs/content/concepts/environments-concept/_index.md

 rad env list
 ```
 ### Upcoming developments
-We also have plans in our future releases to make environments experiences more.
+We also have plans in our future releases to make environments experiences more robust.
 When creating an environment, users can either initalize an env based on a template or they may generate a default, empty environment.

 1. Environments from templates - You can describe an environment's requirements and contents via one of the [supported IaC languages]({{< ref supported-languages >}}).